01 Jun 5 Fan Facts About the Fiber Optic Cables

 fan facts about the fiber optic cables

 Though fiber cabling debuted in the 1950s, the technology for fiber optics dates back long before the 20th century.
 As far back as the Roman Empire, glass has been drawn into fibers.
-In the 1790s the French Chappe brothers invented the first optical telegraph.
+The first optical telex was invented by the French brothers Chappe in the 1790’s.
 In the 1840s two physicists demonstrated that light could be bent by jets of water in fountain displays.
 Date In 1854 a British physicist used a stream of water to prove that light could be bent.
-And in 1880 Alexander Graham Bell patented an optical telephone system called a photophone.
+After that Alexander Graham Bell invented a photophone fiber optical telephone device in 1880.

 2. Fiber cables are not fragile as much as you think.